cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 - `queue` {{<type>}}string{{</type>}} {{<prop-meta>}}required{{</prop-meta>}}

-  - The name of the Queue, used on the Cloudflare dashboard.
+  - The name of the queue, used on the Cloudflare dashboard.

 - `binding` {{<type>}}string{{</type>}} {{<prop-meta>}}required{{</prop-meta>}}

-  - The binding name used to refer to the Queue in your Worker.
+  - The binding name used to refer to the queue in your Worker.
 The binding must be [a valid JavaScript variable name](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#variables).
 For example, `binding = "MY_QUEUE"` or `binding = "productionQueue"` would both be valid names for the binding.

 {{</definitions>}}